 So often in our Christian journey, we get discouraged, frustrated, and upset.
 The situations of life hit hard or circumstances get us down.
 And sometimes in those moments we want to give up, throw in the towel, and just quit.
-But its in those very moments that you have to pause and look back at your own story.
+But its in those very moments that you have to pause and look back at your own story - your own personal testimony.

 Many times in the book of Deuteronomy, AFTER God had delivered them from Egypt, the Israelites complained and got frustrated about their circumstances.
 God had so many blessings in store for them and they were literally on their way to the promised land.
 However, so often Moses had to remind them along the way about what God had done for them.

 Its so easy to get caught up in what's going on around us.
 Letting our circumstances and situations dictate our emotions, our attitudes, what we do and what we say.
 How quickly we forget about ALL the things that God has already done in our lives.
 What He has already brought us through.
 And the fact that He promises to continue to bless us.

 Sometimes we get to a place in our Christian journey, that in order to move forward or take that next step, we need to look back at where God has brought us from. #neverforget #countyourblessings #Godsgrace

 Each of us has our own personal testimony.
 A story to tell.
 And no two stories are exactly the same.